ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ## Section 4: Run the Simulator by Terminal <a id="run-simulator-terminal"></a>

+The simulator must be setup in order for NiFi to pull data from it and push that data into the dataflow.

 ### Stream Simulator <a id="stream-simulator-lab0"></a>

 The stream simulator is a lightweight framework that generates truck event data.
 The simulator uses [New York City Truck Routes (kml)](http://www.nyc.gov/html/dot/downloads/misc/all_truck_routes_nyc.kml) which defines driver road paths with Latitude and Longitude information.